Uniformly perfect measures on strictly convex planar graphs are $L^{2}$-flattening: -flattening and proof of Theorem

 \end{proof}

-Proposition \ref{prop:4.7} below is based on \cite[Proposition 4.7]{Orponen2024Jan}, and the proof is virtually the same, except that we rely on Corollary \ref{prop:main} instead of \cite[Proposition 4.3]{Orponen2024Jan}.
-Our proof also eschews a parabolic rescaling argument \cite[Proposition 4.7]{Orponen2024Jan} (it turns out that one can get rid of this argument by a little additional pigeonholing).
+Proposition \ref{prop:4.7} below is modeled on \cite[Proposition 4.7]{Orponen2024Jan}.
+The proof, however, differs in that we work with $L^2$ norms instead of energies, and in particular we invoke Corollary \ref{cor:convolutions} in place of \cite[Proposition 4.3]{Orponen2024Jan}.
+Our argument also avoids the parabolic rescaling step in \cite[Proposition 4.7]{Orponen2024Jan}; it turns out that this can be dispensed with at the cost of a little additional pigeonholing.

-\begin{proposition} For all $\alpha \in [0,2)$, $\beta \in [0,1)$, $D > 1$, $\mathfrak{d} > 0$, $\kappa > 0$, and $R>1$ there exist constants
+\begin{proposition} For all $\alpha \in [0,2)$, $\beta \in [0,1)$, $D > 1$, $\mathfrak{d} > 0$, and $R>1$ there exist constants

 such that the following holds for all $\delta \in (0,\delta_{0}]$.